Donald Stott: Second World War

 Following the outbreak of the Second World War, Stott enlisted in the New Zealand Military Forces in December 1939 and volunteered for the 2nd New Zealand Expeditionary Force (2NZEF).
 Posted to 5th Field Regiment, Royal New Zealand Artillery, he was quickly promoted to sergeant.
 In 1940, he embarked with the 2nd Echelon of the 2nd Division, which had been formed from the personnel of the 2NZEF, for Egypt.
 However, during transit the ship on which he was traveling, the Aquitania, was diverted to England.

 In March 1941, Stott was shipped with the 2nd Echelon to Egypt to join up with the 1st Echelon of the 2nd Division, which had been in the country since February 1940, and then onto Greece to take part in the defence of Greece.
-The New Zealanders, together with other Allied forces, were forced to retreat to the island of Crete following the German intervention in Greece.
+The New Zealanders, together with other Allied forces, were forced to retreat to the island of Crete following the German invasion of Greece.
 He was wounded and captured during the subsequent Battle of Crete.

 Stott described the wound in a letter home as being '"not at all severe.
 I was hit by a bullet just above the knee (right) on the inside of the leg and it did not strike a bone so I was lucky", and it was not so serious as to prevent him escaping a prisoner of war camp in Greece.
 Together with another New Zealander, Bob Morton, Stott vaulted the fence of the camp in broad daylight and successfully evaded the German guards with the help of Greek police who led the pursuing Germans astray.
 After spending several months in and around Athens, Stott and Morton were eventually able to get to Egypt, crossing the Mediterranean by sailboat.